-The Center for International Affairs and the Office of International Student Services (ISS) understand the ongoing COVID-19 pandemic has many implications for Case Western Reserve University's international students so we have compiled information to address many of the questions we have received and help our students transition to a hybrid learning model.
+The Center for International Affairs and the Office of International Student Services (ISS) understand the ongoing COVID-19 pandemic has many implications for Case Western Reserve University's international students so we have compiled information to address many of the questions we have received and to help our students transition back to campus.

 The ISS staff (and the rest of the Center for International Affairs staff) want international students to know that we continue to be available to provide support and guidance through virtual and in-person advising hours as well as appointments conducted through Zoom, phone, and in-person.